briansdenny/briandenny.net-dev/content/project/jSign WF content/index.md

 Consensus Cloud Solutions had begun partnering with Whatfix to both transition away from single-source, topic-based authoring for external help content and prepare to implement Whatfix, a digital adoption platform, as the primary source of in-app help content on its soon-to-be redesigned web app for its flagship brand.
 The initial stage in this transition involved learning how to use the Whatfix platform to create help content for jSign, a document signing application with a smaller consumer base than the flagship brand.
 The [original help documentation](https://docs.jsign.com/help/index.htm) for jSign is nearly exhaustive and would be informative for anyone who reads it.
 However, its length and organizational complexity present a high bar to clear for most users and make it unusable for Whatfix content.
 Thus, the primary help content for Whatfix would need to be written from scratch and in a style that was markedly different from what the Technical Documentation team was accustomed to.

 ## Solution
 I first created a list of article topics based on jSign's most basic, and likely most common, procedures.
-I then divided the writing tasks among my team and provided a list of **basic writing guidelines** (see below) to help ensure the content was appropriate for the new Whatfix format.
-After the initial content was written, the Technical Writing team engaged in a peer review process.
-To ensure the final content functioned properly, I created the display rules for the Whatfix content and widgets that would house the final written pieces.
-Finally, the team's writing was added to the **formatted Whatfix content** (see below) and made live for all end users.
+I then divided the writing tasks among myself and my team and provided a list of **basic writing guidelines** (see below) to help ensure the content was appropriate for the new Whatfix format.
+After the initial writing phase, I provided feedback during a group review meeting to calibrate our writing.
+To ensure the final articles functioned properly in the application, I created display rules for the Whatfix content and widgets that would house the written pieces.
+After approving each article, I added the writing to the **formatted Whatfix content** (see below) and pushed it live to all end users.

 <br/>